usaid-cs/yesterday-i-learned/random.md

 1. NES games (among others) [*relied* on CRT artifacts](http://www.gamasutra.com/blogs/KylePittman/20150420/241442/CRT_Simulation_in_Super_Win_the_Game.php) to make things look good.
 1. If you have both exactly one device and exactly one emulator running, [`adb -e`](http://stackoverflow.com/a/20163013/1558430) chooses the emulator, and `adb -d` chooses the only connected device.
 1. If you lock yourself out of the Jenkins machine, but can configure one of its jobs for some reason, try adding a shell script step involving `cat id_dsa.pub >> ~/.ssh/authorized_keys`.
-1. Amazon Aurora is "one-tenth the cost" of enterprise databases, not one-tenth the cost of their other offerings.
 1. [>Can't do joins, no ACID on DynamoDB](http://www.slideshare.net/saniyakhalsa/dynamo-db-pros-and-cons)
-1. `ps x` is probably the command you are looking for.
 1. Ember is more red than orange.
 1. Use a heat gun and a credit card to [scrape off glue residues](https://m.youtube.com/watch?v=7VPwJIaWBso).
 1. "[TIL that] in 1913, Hitler, Trotsky, Tito, Freud and Stalin all lived in Vienna and some were even regular patrons of the same coffeeshop"